Sylvain59650/lodash-object/docs/Array.md

     Array Array#intersectionWith( (...Array) arrays, Function comparator)

 This method is like [Array#intersection](#intersection) except that it accepts comparator which is invoked to compare elements of arrays.
 The order and references of result values are determined by the first array.
 The comparator is invoked with two arguments: (arrVal, othVal).

 Arguments

-    arrays (...Array): The arrays to inspect.
+    arrays: The arrays to inspect.
-    comparator (Function): The comparator invoked per element.
+    comparator: The comparator invoked per element.

 Returns